danielrbenjamin/WeBWorKer/README.md

 This extension makes use of the following open source libraries:

--KaTeX
+- KaTeX
--MathJax
+- MathJax
-  -The WeBWorK platform already uses MathJax to render its own equations, so this extension uses WeBWorK's instance of MathJax
+	- The WeBWorK platform already uses MathJax to render its own equations, so this extension uses WeBWorK's instance of MathJax
--AsciiMath
+- AsciiMath
 	- This extension uses a modified version of the ASCIIMathTeXImg.js file that returns a LaTeX string for a given AsciiMath input.
 The set of accepted AsciiMath inputs is heavily modified to reflect the functions actually supported by WeBWorK as listed here: https://webwork.maa.org/wiki/Available_Functions